 It is the most successful social engineering technique that is used for deceiving users into handing over their confidential data.
 Cyber threat actors usually target users by the medium of communication as they pretend to be from legitimate sources.
 These sources can be websites, banks, IT administrators, government agencies or auction houses, etc.

 In technical terms, it is an online theft where cyber frauds trick users to steal and exploit their data present online.
-This cyber theft practice is attempted through email, instant messaging, voice call, fax, etc. These attacks are divided into two categories:
+This cyber theft practice is attempted through email, instant messaging, voice calls, fax, etc. These attacks are divided into two categories:

 - Spoofed websites: